ayhangursan/ayhangursan/README.md

 - 👋 Hi, I’m @ayhangursan
-- 👀 I’m interested in Signal and Image processing, particulary MRI/MRSI
+- 👀 I’m interested in Signal and Image processing, particulary in MRI/MRSI
 - 🌱 I’m currently learning everything that could help me in my PhD.
 - 💞️ I’m looking to collaborate on MR Spectroscopy data reconstruction and post processing.
 - 📫 How to reach me a.gursan@umcutrecht.nl